-The Virgo Superstructure comprises at least 100 galaxy groups and it has a diameter of around 110 million light-years.
+The Virgo Supercluster comprises at least 100 galaxy groups and it has a diameter of around 110 million light-years.

-Again, only very crude estimates could be made of the number of stars in the supercluster, let alone planets, but if you take the estimate of the number of planets in the Local Group (34.6 trillion) and times it by 100 (the number of galaxy groups) you get an estimate of over 3.4 thousand trillion planets in the Virgo Supercluster.
+Again, only very crude estimates could be made of the number of stars in the supercluster, let alone planets, but if you take the estimate of the number of planets in the Local Group (21.6 trillion) and times it by 100 (the number of galaxy groups) you get an estimate of 2.16 quadrillion planets in the Virgo Supercluster.

-The Virgo Supercluster is then one of about 10 million superclusters (or two trillion galaxies) in the observable universe (source).
+The Virgo Supercluster is then one of about 10 million superclusters in the observable universe (source).

-To keep going with our estimates, this would make the number of planets in the universe 10 million times 3.4 thousand trillion (the estimate of the number of planets in the Virgo Supercluster).
-This now gets way beyond our mathematical capabilities (!), and into numbers that are truly hard to comprehend.
+To keep going with our estimates, this would make the number of planets in the universe 10 million times 2 quadrillion (the estimate of the number of planets in the Virgo Supercluster), which comes to 21.6 sextillion.

-One mind-blowing illustration of the size of space is this image known as the Hubble Ultra-Deep Field (HUDF) image of a small area of space containing around 10,000 galaxies (each of these colored specks is a galaxy like our Milky Way (which, remember, are estimated to each contain 400 billion stars and 640 billion planets, on average):
+One mind-blowing illustration of the size of space is this image known as the Hubble Ultra-Deep Field (HUDF) image of a small area of space containing around 10,000 galaxies.

-This gif gives you some perspective on how small the area of space is in which this shot is taken:
+This video gives you some perspective on how small the area of space is in which this shot is taken: